 Ingesting Essential Oils: Do’s and Don’ts

 Before I dive into some of the ways that ingesting essential oils can be done safely, there some “housekeeping” items we need to discuss.
 Here are some do’s and don’ts.

-- Inhale essential oils in a diffuser, inhaler, spritzer and other fun ways.
+- Inhale essential oils in an essential oil diffuser, inhaler, spritzer and other fun ways.